needle-mirror/com.unity.package-validation-suite/Documentation~/index.md

 Use the package validation suite to verify your package, making sure it meets Unity's package hosting standards before you submit your package for publishing.

 ### Pre-requisites
-The Package Validation Suite requires the Package Manager UI extension mechanism, which is available from version 1.9.3 or later.
+The Package Validation Suite requires the Package Manager UI extension mechanism, which is available from version 1.9.3 or later or can be found in Unity 2019.2 or later.

 ### Installation
 To add the Package Validation Suite to your project, please use the Package Manager UI to install the latest version of the package.